kmezhoud/bioCancer/inst/app/tools/help/about.md

 ## Acknowledgment

-The `Processing` panel of bioCancer is adapted from [radiant](https://github.com/vnijs/radiant).
+The `Workspace` panel of bioCancer is adapted from [radiant.data](https://github.com/radiant-rstats/radiant.data).
 I would like to thank <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank"> Dr. Vincent Nijs</a> for sharing his work for R community.

 ## License